UPDATED: JULY 21, 2022 | 2 MIN READ

 Is my claim likely to be covered under my policy?

-If you have windstorm coverage and a tree branch hits your house, there is no question that it will be covered by your insurance.
+If you have windstorm coverage and a tree branch hits your house, there is no question that your insurance will cover it.
 But what if it hits your fence instead?
 Is that covered?
 How about a leak?
 Pipe leaks, roof leaks, and other kinds of leaks may be covered in some cases, but not in others.

 If your claim is not clear cut, you could benefit from having a professional in your corner who can understand your policy.

 Has my insurance company been helpful and responsive so far?

 You can faithfully make insurance payments for years, but it’s hard to know how your insurance company will treat you until you file a claim.
 If your insurance company has been helpful and responsive to your claim, you may not need the additional assistance of a Public Adjuster.

 If your insurance company has been slow to respond, rude, uncooperative, or giving you the runaround, then it may be helpful to have an advocate in your corner.